What is Gaslighting Narcissism?

 - Don’t Cave.
+Be Defiant.
 If you have reason to suspect you are being gaslighted, notice what your partner says and does.
 Be mindful.
 Pay close attention.
 Listen to the still small voice within.
 Keep a journal of what you notice.
 Even resort to recording conversations if it will help you stay sane.

 - Don’ t Make Excuses.
 When your sense of reality is under siege, this is no time to say “I might be wrong here.”

 - Don’t Reason with Your Narcissistic Gaslighter.
 Don’t expect them to fess up and take responsibility.
 It will be a waste of time, and an invitation to an unpleasant and possibly even dangerous escalation.